percy/example-percy-webdriverio/README.md

 app, forked at commit [4e301c7014093505dcf6678c8f97a5e8dee2d250](https://github.com/tastejs/todomvc/tree/4e301c7014093505dcf6678c8f97a5e8dee2d250).

-## WerbDriverIO Tutorial
+## WebDriverIO Tutorial

 The tutorial assumes you're already familiar with JavaScript and [WebDriverIO](https://webdriver.io) and focuses on using it with Percy.
-You'll still be able to follow along if you're not familiar with WerbDriverIO, but we won't spend time introducing WerbDriverIO concepts.
+You'll still be able to follow along if you're not familiar with WebDriverIO, but we won't spend time introducing WebDriverIO concepts.

 The tutorial also assumes you have [Node 12+ with npm](https://nodejs.org/en/download/) and